Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits

 \section{Abstract}

-{ The Variational Quantum Eigensolver (VQE) algorithm is attracting much attention to utilize current limited quantum devices.
-The VQE algorithm requires a quantum circuit with parameters, called a parameterized quantum circuit (PQC), to prepare a quantum state, and the quantum state is used to calculate the expectation value of a given Hamiltonian.
-Creating sophisticated PQCs is important from the perspective of the convergence speed.
-Thus, we propose problem-specific PQCs of the VQE algorithm for optimization problems.
-Our idea is to dynamically create a PQC that reflects the constraints of an optimization problem.
-With a problem-specific PQC, it is possible to reduce a search space by restricting unitary transformations in favor of the VQE algorithm.
-As a result, we can speed up the convergence of the VQE algorithm.
-Experimental results show that the convergence speed of the proposed PQCs is significantly faster than that of the state-of-the-art PQC. }
+The Variational Quantum Eigensolver (VQE) algorithm is gaining interest for its potential use in near-term quantum devices.
+In the VQE algorithm, parameterized quantum circuits (PQCs) are employed to prepare quantum states, which are then utilized to compute the expectation value of a given Hamiltonian.
+Designing efficient PQCs is crucial for improving convergence speed.
+In this study, we introduce problem-specific PQCs tailored for optimization problems by dynamically generating PQCs that incorporate problem constraints.
+This approach reduces a search space by focusing on unitary transformations that benefit the VQE algorithm, and accelerate convergence.
+Our experimental results demonstrate that the convergence speed of our proposed PQCs outperforms state-of-the-art PQCs, highlighting the potential of problem-specific PQCs in optimization problems.